tillitis/pynvcm/README.md

 # pynvcm

-pynvcm with friends is a tool to program the NVCM of a Tillitis' Tkey (ICE40).
+pynvcm is a tool to program the non-volatile configuration memory (NVCM) inside the of a Tillitis' Tkey FPGA (ICE40).

 Either clone this repository and run from the Python interpreter or download and run our pre-packed executables from [releases](https://github.com/tillitis/pynvcm/releases).

-**Note**: programming the NVCM is non-reversiable.
+**Note**: programming the NVCM is non-reversable.

-**Note**: the NVCM can still be read out unless you set the security bit.
+**Note**: the NVCM (including the Unique Device Secret) can still be read out unless you set the security bit.

 ## Usage